m-aparna/Green-Buddy/README.md

 Green Buddy enhances the gardening experience with the following features:

+**1. Features Accessible for Different Types Of Users**
 - **Guest Users:** Access basic plant information without signing up.
 Guest users have limited functionality.

 - **Registered Users:** Users can sign-up once and keep using the platform by logging in every other time.
 Access additional features including personalized care guides, weather alerts, YouTube video recommendations, and nearby gardening shops.
-Registered users can also maintain a personal plant collection.
+Registered users can also maintain a personal plant collection on their profile.

 **2. Plant Information Search:** Enter a plant name to get detailed information, including common / scientific names and a description about the plant.